-In the example above, it is possible to identify the term “e-commerce brasil” several times, possibly in an attempt to position the page in the first positions for this search.
+In the example above, it is possible to identify the term “e-commerce India” several times, possibly in an attempt to position the page in the first position for this search.

-When calculating the word density on the page (percentage of times the term is used), the result is that “e-commerce brasil” has a very high density, higher than 7% .
+When calculating the word density on the page (percentage of times the term is used), the result is that “e-commerce India” has a very high density, higher than 7%.

 The Google team realized that many sites were abusing the application of keywords on pages with the sole purpose of getting the top positions, and also that the number of times the keyword appears in the text is not a guarantee of relevance.

-To get away from this technique and even avoid a penalty, the recommendation is to produce the texts naturally , keeping the keyword density of the page at 2% or less, and also prioritize the use of synonyms .
+To get away from this technique and even avoid a penalty, the recommendation is to produce the texts naturally, keeping the keyword density of the page at 2% or less, and also prioritizing the use of synonyms.
 Before publishing the page, read and ask others to read it to ensure a higher quality text.

-Another old black hat technique that was also very successful was a way of inserting more keywords, other relevant terms and links just thinking about search engines, without showing the user anything.
+Another old black hat technique that was also very successful as a way of inserting more keywords, other relevant terms, and links just thinking about search engines, without showing the user anything.

 The most common ways of using this technique are: